tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The server may optionally request a certificate from the client by sending a CertificateRequest message at this point.
-If the server is authenticated by a certificate, it will then send a ServerConfiguration message to provide its semi-static key pair, which is combined with the client's ephemeral key to form a static secret which is used to authenticate the server.
+If the server is authenticated by a certificate, it will then send a ServerParameters message to provide its semi-static key pair, which is combined with the client's ephemeral key to form a static secret which is used to authenticate the server.
 Finally, the server sends a Finished message which includes an